-Oracle’s recent messaging seems to be Cloud-obsessed and indifferent to their legacy customers; our latest blog questions whether their profitable past is enough to hold up their optimistic future?
+Oracle’s recent messaging is Cloud-obsessive and indifferent to its legacy customers.
+Our latest blog questions whether its profitable past is enough to hold up its optimistic future.

 In the ERP market, it seems to be impossible to escape the Cloud.
-SAP’s SaaS product S/4HANA, AWS, Azure Container Service, Google Container Engine – we’re starting to see as many Cloud software offerings and variations as there are actual clouds in the sky.
+From SAP’s SaaS product S/4HANA and Amazon’s AWS, to Microsoft’s Azure Container Service and Google’s Container Engine, it feels like we’re starting to see as many Cloud software offerings and variations as there are actual clouds in the sky.

-But it seems that Oracle may have had their heads in the Cloud for so long, in fact, it’s become all they can see, and all that they seem to care about.
+But it seems that Oracle may have had its head in the Cloud for so long that it’s become all it can see, and all it seems to care about.

 Oracle’s Cloud-first business strategy

-We have suggested that Oracle have their head in the Clouds before, but their fixation on Cloud-based products can no longer be denied.
-Especially given recent comments from Oracle CEO, Larry Ellison:
+We have suggested that Oracle has its head in the Cloud before, but its fixation on Cloud-based products can no longer be denied.
+Especially given recent comments from Oracle’s CEO, Larry Ellison:

-“We’re focused on our star products, and our star products are now driving our top line higher.”Larry Ellison, Oracle CEO
+“We’re focused on our star products, and our star products are now driving our top line higher.”Larry Ellison, CEO of Oracle

-For reference, Oracle’s ‘star products’ include their Autonomous Database, its Fusion ERP and Human Capital Management Cloud applications, and the NetSuite Cloud application suite.
-So, Oracle are very much on-board for a Cloud-based future and dedicated to their increasing list of Cloud products.
+For reference, Oracle’s “star products” include its Autonomous Database, Fusion ERP, and Human Capital Management Cloud applications, as well as its NetSuite Cloud application suite.
+So Oracle is very much onboard for a Cloud-based future and dedicated to its increasing list of Cloud products.

-The compromise to forging ahead though, is what’s left behind.
-As new products grow, ‘legacy products’ (older versions, i.e. the ones you are using and growing your business with) shrink.
+The compromise to forging ahead is what’s left behind.
+As new products grow, so-called “legacy products” (older versions, the ones you are using and growing your business with) shrink.

-Not that Mr Ellison is in any way bothered by this.
+Not that this bothers Mr Ellison.
 His vision is a Cloud-based one, where customers are either with him, or are somebody else’s problem:

-“You have these very modern businesses…growing very rapidly, taking share, clear #1s in the overall marketplace…and you have these other businesses that are melting away, and we just don’t care.”Larry Ellison, Oracle CEO
+“You have these very modern businesses…growing very rapidly, taking share, clear number ones in the overall marketplace…and you have these other businesses that are melting away, and we just don’t care.”Larry Ellison, CEO of Oracle

-However, having their heads so deep in the Clouds makes us wonder: have Oracle lost sight of their own stability?
+However, having its head so deep in the Cloud makes us wonder: has Oracle lost sight of its own stability?

-Are Oracle undermining themselves in order to grow?
+Is Oracle undermining itself in order to grow?

-Oracle may consider Cloud to be where the future market is, but most of their current revenue comes from their ‘legacy’ products.
-Yet, rather than supporting and developing this source of income, that same revenue is being put into developing their Cloud products and other new technologies, such as Autonomous Databases.
+Oracle may consider Cloud to be where the future market is, but most of its current revenue comes from its “legacy” products.
+Yet, rather than supporting and developing this source of income, that same revenue is put into developing its Cloud products and other new technologies, such as Autonomous Databases.

 Imagine this as Oracle building a house of cards: